ClaireWolfe-Coursera/ActivityRecognitionData/README.md

 For the definitions and values of the table variables, please see the Code Book included in this repository.

+Note that this script will produce a warning: "Too few values at X locations..."
+This warning stems from the fact that not every row in the tables will have a Direction value.
+This is okay - these rows will be set to NA in the Direction column.

 To see the details of the steps used to create these two tables, I have included the script comments here for convenience:

 ### STEP 0: Load libraries and read in the raw data files.